Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 Giulio Lorenzetti

 The original, the bible.
-It remains the reliable source and go-to guide for all guide book writers.
+It remains the reliable source and the go-to guide for all subsequent guide book writers.
+Not easily found online, but usually to be found on the shelves of bookshops in Venice.

 John Freely